 - There are approximately 50-60 Special Ed students at this site.
 There are 2 SDC (ED), 2 Speech, 2 RSP and OT. - Library is used for PLC's. - Music program for 2nd, 4th and 5th grades. - The site has an after school program.
 There is a challenge to find space for after school. - Parking is limited and is an issue.
 There is currently no parent parking.
-The drop off functions for the site. - Staff development occurs in the Library. - Conference room is too small. - Parent volunteers need a storage space, a 'home base'. - Counselors are currently in very small offices.
+The drop off functions for the - Staff development occurs in the Library. - Conference room is too small. - Parent volunteers need a storage space, a 'home base'. - Counselors are currently in very small offices.
 It functions, but could be better. - A future community garden will be put in near the Kindergarten drop-off. - The Kindergarten play area is not big enough to fit all the classes.
 It can only accommodate a maximum of 2 Classes. - Existing student restroom portable is in poor condition. - A Health Clinic will be put into one of the portables along 8th Street. - Exterior student dining is too far from the cafeteria. - Desire for outdoor learning areas.

-CATEGORY [1] NO/ MINOR WORK.

 CATEGORY [2] MINOR MODERNIZATION.

 CATEGORY [3] STANDARD MODERNIZATION.

-CATEGORY [4] MAJOR MODERNIZATION /
+MAJOR MODERNIZATION /

-RECONFIGURATION.

-CATEGORY [5] COMPLETE REPLACEMENT.